Kenedy leaves Chelsea for Flamengo loan as Emerson nears Lyon move

 Emerson nears Lyon switch

-Goal can confirm that left-back Emerson is closing in on a move to Ligue 1 outfit Lyon.
+Goal can confirm that left-back Emerson is closing in on a season-long loan move to Ligue 1 outfit Lyon.

-Emerson will join Lyon on an initial loan with the club holding an option to purchase the Italy international.

 Like Kenedy, Emerson will also extend his Chelsea contract by one year before he departs.